huishenstats/huishenstats.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>McGill, Department of Mathematics and Statistics </a>.
+subtitle: <a href='https://www.mcgill.ca/mathstat/'>McGill, Department of Mathematics and Statistics </a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right